This cartridge plays Badminton without on-screen scoring. There is no horizontal

 the capacitor to get its initial charge, thus starting a game at slower speed.

-The circuit board of this cartridge contains very few components, since the
+The circuit board of this cassette contains very few components, since the

-game involves two players and the ball.
+game involves only two players and the ball.
 The resistors set the players size,

 field and motion types.
 Same for the ball.
 This game differs from